IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-synchronization.md

 ## Required Modules

-In order to use navigation in the data chart, you need to import and register the interactivity module.
+In order to use synchronization in the data chart, you need to import and register the interactivity module.
 This can be done by using the following code:

 ```razor
 DataChartInteractivityModule.Register(IgniteUIBlazor);